Internal Bleeding (cont.)

 - Sometimes intra-abdominal blood will track toward the skin and can be appreciated on physical examination.
 Cullen's sign is the term used to refer to the appearance of bruising surrounding the umbilicus.
 Grey-Turner sign is bruising in the flanks.

 Blood seen in the urine may be due to internal bleeding at any site within the urinary tract, from the kidney to the bladder.
-Often bladder infections are associated with blood in the urine but other causes, inclduing kidney and bladder cancer, need to be considered based upon the particular symptoms as well as the patient's age and medical history, especially males who may have had prostate surgery may have blood in the urine.
-Men and women who have had radiation therapy may develop inflammation of the bladder wall which can cause a significant amount of bleeding.
+Often bladder infections are associated with blood in the urine, but other causes, inclduing kidney and bladder cancer, need to be considered based upon the particular symptoms, patient's age, and medical history.
+Males who may have had prostate surgery may have blood in the urine.
+Men and women who have had radiation therapy may develop inflammation of the bladder wall that can cause a significant amount of bleeding.
 Some patients with kidney stones may experience blood in their urine.

 Bleeding may occur deep within muscles after injury, and rarely, compartment syndrome may occur.
 Muscles are often sheathed in tight linings.
-Should enough bleeding and swelling cause the pressure within the muscle is greater than the patient's blood pressure, blood cannot get to the muscle cells, and they begin to die.
+Should enough bleeding and swelling cause the pressure within the muscle compartment to be greater than the patient's blood pressure, blood cannot be pumped to the muscle cells and beyond.
 Symptoms include intense pain, difficulty moving the joints below the injury, and loss of sensation.
-Most commonly this is seen in the shin and forearm and may or may not be associated with a broken bone.
+Most commonly this is seen in the shin and forearm injuries and may or may not be associated with a broken bone.

 Bleeding may also occur into joints, causing significant pain and loss of range of motion.
 This most frequently is seen in patients who are on anti-coagulation medications.
 An injury may or may not be needed to cause the bleeding.